rahulaggarwal965/cis5650-final-project/README.md

 The Fused SSIM optimization was taken from [2], and involves optimizing the structural similarity index metric, which is used during loss computation.
 Below, we provide an excerpt from the paper.

 >  3DGS loss computation involves evaluating the SSIM metric.
 It is configured to use 11×11 Gaussian kernel convolu-tion: we propose using optimized CUDA kernels to perform differentiable 2D convolution via two consecutive 1Dconvolutions since Gaussian kernels are separable in nature.
 In addition, we use a fused kernel for the evaluation of theSSIM metric from the convolved results.
 This speeds up the loss calculation and is particularly impactful when thenumber of optimized Gaussians is low compared to image resolution, which is the case when training on a budget.

+Use `--fused_ssim` to enable this optimization during training.

 #### Block-level Gradient Accumulation